ducpham131/Inventory-Balancing/README.md

 plt.show()
 ```
 ![scatter](https://github.com/ducpham131/Inventory-Balancing/assets/169105426/453dd0a6-266a-4ea1-a67b-91ff493a975b)

+I can observe which store is performing the best in sales, which store needs to be restocked, and which store is holding too much inventory compared to its sales capacity.
+> For example, the DNA store has the best sales but a low inventory level, so it should be prioritized for restocking.
+Conversely, the VTB and HCM stores have average sales but are holding nearly double the inventory compared to other stores in the same segment, so their excess inventory should be redistributed to optimize resources.

 ### Step 18: Perform transfering
 In this step, I pair the stores to create Data Frames for sending and receiving.
 By using the functions above, I can quickly perform the transfer.
 Here is an example of how I work:
 ```c